Vishwakbalaji/Data_Science/Flight Ticket Price Prediction/Readme.md

 * __Decision Tree Regressor__

-* __Random Forest Regressor__

 ## Performace Metric
 - Since it is an regression problem we will use Root Mean Squared error (RMSE) and Adj.R-squared as regression metric.

-## Final Output : Random Forest Regressor gave the ouput of RMSE: 0.148 and Adj.R-SQUARED: 0.91.
+## Final Output : Decision Tree regressor gave RMSE: 0.176 and Adj.R-SQUARED: 0.88.
 This gives the highest value of all the other Regressor Model.

 ### The Dataset has been provided in the repository!!!